 Gussie M. Baker Elementary School

-To ensure the success, both academically and socially, of all of our students we need your active support and cooperation.
+To ensure the success, both academically and socially, for all of our students, we need your active support and cooperation.
 Please take the time to attend meetings such as Home & School Club, School Site Council, ELAC.
-Volunteer in classrooms, and support fundraising events, such as the Catwalk and restaurant nights.
+Volunteer in classrooms and support fundraising events, such as the Catwalk.
 By participating in these activities and events will allow you to stay informed on what is happening at Baker.

 It is our desire to keep you informed of all that is taking place at Baker.
 A key resource for parents will be the Baker website which can be accessed at Baker.moreland.org.
 Information will constantly be updated as well as the school calendar.
-The Paw Prints newsletter will be posted on the site twice a month with paper copies for those requesting them.
-In addition, please sign up for Remind.
-This is an information tool which will allow me to give updates and information in the form of a text.
-Please go to the Baker website under the parents tab to access information on how to sign up for Remind.
+The Paw Prints newsletter will be posted on the site twice a month.

 Baker Elementary School